The Outbreak of Thermal Pollution

 Moreover, we can use alternative energy sources like solar or hydropower.
 We can also reuse and recycle water when possible.
 The bottom line is that we can take precautionary measures to eliminate the risk of thermal pollution.

 Ultimately, thermal pollution raises environmental concerns.
-Its impacts on human life, animals, and the surroundings can be extensive, ranging from climate change and food scarcity to the deaths of some living things.
+Its impacts on human life, animals, and the environment can be extensive, ranging from climate change and food scarcity to the deaths of some species.

 As such, it disrupts the existing biodiversity and destroys certain ecological processes crucial to life.